stracquadaniolab/pygna/docs/tutorial.rst

 Diagnostic
 +++++++++++++++++++

-For the GNT tests we also provide soe diagnostic tools.
+For the GNT tests we also provide some diagnostic tools.

 **#TODO: Add example of distribution plot**